-Student Services & Quality Assurance for Higher Education students and the Vocational office for VET students, must be notified in writing, as soon as possible, of any change of address while at NIDA.
+Student Services and the Vocational office for VET students, must be notified in writing, as soon as possible, of any change of address while at NIDA.
 Failure to do so may lead to important correspondence (including results of assessment) being delayed in the mail or going astray.
 NIDA cannot accept any responsibility if official communications fail to reach students who have not given written notice of a change of address.